Decawave/uwb-apps/apps/twr_node_tdma_ota_ble/README.md

 ```
 Now the images of secondary slot goes to pending state.
-**NOTE:** Then power OFF and ON both the devices at a time, else one of the devices go to pending state instead of confirmed.
+Power OFF and ON both the devices, check for image status.

 ## Check for image status
 ```